evans1112/bcitoolboxrmd/docs/index.rst

-Welcome to My Documentation
+BCI Toolbox: Bayesian Causal Inference Toolbox
 ===========================

-This is the introduction to my documentation.
+Here is the introduction to BCI Toolbox.
 You can start by reading the installation instructions.

 .. toctree::